Market Review: Completed

-This review is looking at ways to deliver a reliable power system – one that has enough electricity available when consumers need it – at the lowest cost.
-It includes consideration of several recommendations from the Finkel Panel’s Independent Review into the Future Security of the National Electricity Market that relate to reliability.
+This review has looked at ways to deliver a reliable power system – one that has enough electricity available when consumers need it – at the lowest cost.
+It included consideration of several recommendations from the Finkel Panel’s Independent Review into the Future Security of the National Electricity Market that relate to reliability.

-- development of ways to facilitate demand response in the wholesale market
+- The Commission has recommended a package of changes to facilitate demand response in the wholesale market

 Over the past couple of years, a series of events, such as the load shedding in South Australia and NSW in February 2017, as well as numerous policy debates and announcements (for example, the Energy Security Board’s national energy guarantee) have led to a greater focus on reliability in the national electricity market (NEM).

 At the same time, Australia’s energy system is undergoing a transformation - driven by changing consumer choices and rapidly evolving technology, both on the demand and the supply side.

 The AEMC considered that it was timely to assess whether the current market and regulatory reliability frameworks are appropriate and has self-initiated this review under Section 45 of the National Electricity Law.

 The Commission published its terms of reference on 11 July 2017, published an issues paper on 22 August 2017, an interim report on 19 December 2017 and a directions paper on 17 April 2018.
 We received 18 submissions to the issues paper, 31 to the interim report and 34 to the directions paper.
 These can be found below.

 The Review was also guided by a Reference Group which provided high-level input into the review and a Technical Working Group which provided technical advice.View less